 - Area and types of mesothelioma — Pleural mesothelioma is the most common form of this type of cancer and easier to treat.
 However, rarer pericardial mesothelioma presents challenges in treatment and a shorter life span for the patient.
 Peritoneal mesothelioma patients tend to live the longest on average.

 - Operability of the tumor — Surgical procedures can possibly remove a tumor in early-stage mesothelioma, depending on the age and health of a patient.

 - Health — Older patients suffering from other medical problems have a lower survivability rate.
 Heart and kidney problems and other illnesses can limit treatment options.

 - Treatment plan — An experienced and knowledgeable doctor implementing an aggressive treatment plan can impact the life expectancy and overall quality of that remaining time for their mesothelioma patients.

 If you or a family member have been diagnosed with mesothelioma, immediate medical attention is vital.
 In addition, legal representation is important to hold an employer or manufacturer accountable for negligence in the form of asbestos exposure.

-Combining the experience of 23 highly skilled lawyers, the dedication of 150 seasoned support personnel, and the diligence of an in-house investigative team, the California-based law firm of Brayton Purcell LLP, devotes its vast resources to pursuing the best outcome and maximizing compensation for clients.
+Combining the experience of 20 highly skilled asbestos exposure lawyers, the dedication of 100 seasoned support personnel, and the diligence of an in-house investigative team, the California-based law firm of Brayton Purcell LLP, devotes its vast resources to pursuing the best outcome and maximizing compensation for clients.
 For more information on mesothelioma survival rates or to schedule a free initial consultation with an experienced mesothelioma lawyer, please contact Brayton Purcell LLP today.